 Of course, you don’t have to have this kind of quality (which is very difficult to find anymore).
 The lower quality type embodies the SAME energy.

-Just so you know, many black tourmaline mines have been closed.
-Specifically, a large mine in China, where my high-quality specimens came out of.
+Just so you know, many Black Tourmaline mines have been closed.
+Specifically, a large mine in China, where my high-quality specimens came out.
 So, the A-grade is no longer readily available.
 And if you do find it, it’s going to have a price tag to reflect its rarity!

 Oftentimes, this stone will be accompanied by quartz and mica just like the above specimen.

-Black Tourmaline is a workhorse for your energy field, and one of my top 10 must-have crystals.
+Black Tourmaline is a workhorse for your energy field.

 It’s a primo crystal tool for: